 Statistics And Data Science

-I am a faculty member of the Department of Statistics and Data Science, a member of the Center for Applied Mathematics (CAM) and a member of the Machine Learning Group in CIS.
-As a member of the CIS Diversity and Inclusion Council, I am committed to promoting the diversity of the work force in data-science disciplines.
+I am a professor in the Department of Statistics and Data Science, and a member of the Graduate Fields of Statistics, Applied Mathematics, and Computer Science.
+As a member of the Diversity and Inclusion Council of the Bowers Computing and Information Science College, I am committed to promoting the diversity of the work force in data-science disciplines.

 My research is funded in part by the National Science Foundation (NSF-DMS).
 I am a Fellow of the Institute of Mathematical Statistics (IMS).
 I have served or am currently serving as an Associate Editor for a number of journals (the Annals of Statistics, Bernoulli, JASA, JRSS-B, EJS, the Annals of Applied Statistics).